Did you know that Roth IRA was not created until 1997? The Roth 401(k) was not introduced until 2006?

 With swelling federal deficits these amazing tax-free benefits may not always be around or may have greater eligibility restrictions in the future.
 That is why I encourage clients to utilize tax-advantaged accounts now to the extent possible.

-• There are no income restrictions on making Roth 401(k) contributions.
+There are no income restrictions on making Roth 401(k) contributions.
 A common misconception.

-• Individuals who are already maxing out their retirement plan contributions could potentially consider a back-door Roth strategy or making additional after-tax contributions to their work plan (mega back-door Roth).
+Individuals who are already maxing out their retirement plan contributions could potentially consider a back-door Roth strategy or making additional after-tax contributions to their work plan (mega back-door Roth).
 Both of these were almost eliminated in proposed legislation in 2021.

-GuidePoint Financial Planning - Reston Financial Planning
+GuidePoint Financial Planning - A Reston Financial Advisor

 Ryan Phillips, CFA, CFP® is the founder of GuidePoint Financial Planning.
 He is passionate about helping busy families plan, save, and invest for their financial future.
 Contact him today if you are interested in learning more about the benefits of working with a fee-only (no-commission) financial planner.